andreistoica12/research-internship/README.md

 ### Useful installation steps if running the notebook locally, using a virtual environment

 ## Dataset
-You can find the dataset at the following location: https://drive.google.com/drive/folders/1fMUQKWYj1e0awDQnHa8DUuspP6jjcAz7?usp=share_link
+You can find the dataset at the following location: https://drive.google.com/drive/folders/1Xm3Z0qgIEZvmgefEs6gkn4xFCElqeoEj?usp=share_link

+Please contact me at a.stoica@student.rug.nl if you cannot access the dataset.

 ## Build and run the project